konstantinos61-0/CS50x/pset7/README.md

 - `fiftyville.db`: The database given to me, containing tables of data from around the town.
 - `log.sql`: A file for me to log the investigation process, that is, my SQL queries as I solve the mystery.
 - `answers.txt`: A file for me to document my answers to the mystery: Who the thief is, what city the thief escaped to, and who the thief’s accomplice is.
-I studied the database's schema and begun unfolding the mystery, logging my process along the way inside `log.sql`.
+I studied the database's schema and tables, and begun unfolding the mystery, logging my process along the way inside `log.sql`.